-Distributions to shareholders Each fund normally distributes any net investment income, if any, and any distributions from capital gains, if any, annually, except Maturity Fund, which normally distributes any net investment income monthly and any distributions from capital gains annually, if any.
+Distributions to shareholders Each fund normally distributes any net investment income and any net realized capital gains annually, except Maturity Fund, which normally distributes any net investment income monthly and any net realized capital gains annually.
 The amount and character of income and gains to be distributed are determined in accordance with income tax regulations, which may differ from generally accepted accounting principles.
 These differences include the following temporary and/or permanent difference for the following funds:

 Differences during the period

-2065 Fund losses on wash sale transactions, redesignation of taxable distributions
+2065 Fund losses on wash sale transactions

 2060 Fund losses on wash sale transactions

-2055 Fund late year loss deferrals
+2055 Fund losses on wash sale transactions

+2050 Fund losses on wash sale transactions

 2045 Fund losses on wash sale transactions

-2040 Fund losses on wash sale transactions, redesignation of taxable distributions
+2040 Fund losses on wash sale transactions

 2035 Fund losses on wash sale transactions

 2030 Fund losses on wash sale transactions

-2025 Fund losses on wash sale transactions, late year loss deferrals
+2025 Fund losses on wash sale transactions

+Maturity Fund losses on wash sale transactions

-Reclassifications are made to the fund's capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
-At the close of the reporting period, each fund reclassified the following amounts:
+Reclassifications are made to the funds' capital accounts to reflect income and gains available for distribution (or available capital loss carryovers) under income tax regulations.
+At the close of the reporting period, the following funds reclassified the following amounts: